-Laura K. Palmer, Associate Professor and Director of Training.
+Laura K. Palmer, Full Professor and Director of Training.
 Dr. Palmer received her Ph.D. from University of Houston in 1995 with a major in Counseling Psychology.
 She completed an internship at Children's Hospital/Judge Baker's Children Center in Boston followed by a one-year fellowship in pediatric neuropsychology at Children's Specialized Hospital in Mountainside, New Jersey.
 She completed a one year post-doctoral fellowship in neuropsychology at the Epilepsy Center of the Hospital for Joint Disease of the New York Medical School.
 Dr. Palmer has worked in the field of pediatric mental health services for over 25 years and in geropsychology since 1996.
 Dr. Palmer is also a licensed psychologist and as a professional counselor in New Jersey.
 She currently serves as Treasurer of the Society of Counseling Psychology.
 She is Past President of the New Jersey Psychological Association.
 Dr. Palmer co-chaired the 2008 International Counseling Psychology Conference.
 Dr. Palmer serves on the editorial boards of The Counseling Psychologist.
 She is past chair of the Board of the Council of Counseling Psychology Training Programs.
 Dr. Palmer is very active in professional advocacy and stewardship of the field of counseling psychology at the national level.